AyaanMairbanWindows10/WindowsPCManager/README.md

 - Streamlined interface for easy navigation

 ## Installation
-1. Download the latest release from [Releases](link-to-your-releases).
+1. Download the latest release ZIP file from [Releases](link-to-your-releases).
-2. Run `WindowsPCManager.exe`.
+2. Extract the contents of the ZIP.
+3. Run `WindowsPCManager.exe`—no installation required.

 ## Usage
 - Open the app and use the menu to access system controls and utilities.
 - Adjust settings like volume and brightness directly from the interface.

 ## Changelog
 **v1.0**
-- Initial release with power management and utilities.
+- Initial release with power management and utilities
+- ZIP package included for easy download and extraction